 Lean UX in action: an iterative learning process

-Like Lean Startup, Lean UX follows an iterative process of formulating hypotheses and designing solutions that respond to specific problems, to later develop an "MVP” (Minimum Viable Product).
-This translates into a space for research, learning and innovation for companies, through experimentation and collaboration with real users.
+What is the Lean UX process?
+Like Lean Startup, Lean UX follows an iterative process of formulating hypotheses and designing solutions to specific problems to develop a Minimum Viable Product (MVP).
+This translates into a space for companies to research, learn, and innovate through experimentation and collaboration with real users.

-👀 What you need to know about the Lean UX Canvas
+👀 What you should know about Lean UX Canvas

 To achieve a clear work process, we recommend Lean UX Canvas, a tool that allows focused and multidisciplinary teams to have a common understanding of the problem to be solved.

-As in the Lean Startup methodology, the Lean UX Canvas starts with the formulation of objectives, metrics, hypotheses to be validated and experiments to be carried out.
+As in the Lean Startup methodology, the Lean UX Canvas starts with the definition of objectives, metrics, hypotheses to validate, and experiments to conduct.

-This canvas will help you keep track of the process, of the learning or knowledge generated in each iteration, and to follow an order and maintain alignment within the team.
+This canvas will help you record the process, the learnings and the knowledge generated in each iteration step by step, as well as to maintain alignment within the team.

-here we share the key questions to ask and some recommendations for when you start working with your team:
+Here we share some recommendations and key questions to ask when you start working with your team:

 What business problems are you trying to solve?

-How will you know that the identified problem was resolved?
-What is to be measured?
-What business metrics are related to the problem you are trying to solve, are they qualitative or quantitative?
+How will you know that the identified problem has been solved?
+What needs to be measured?
+What business metrics are related to the problem you are trying to solve?
+Are they qualitative or quantitative?

-What type of users or clients should you focus on first?
+What type of users or customers should you focus on first?
 What user groups have this problem?
-Identify your users and group by similarity and relevance in relation to the problem to be solved.
+Get information about your users and group them according to similarities in relevant factors related to the problem to be solved.

-Why would users search for your product or service?
+Why would users be interested in your product or service?
 What benefit would they get from using it?
-Try to identify qualitative and / or quantitative metrics that help measure these results.
+Decide which metrics will help you measure the results.

-What can we do to solve our business problem and meet user needs at the same time?
-Analyze the most important and easiest solutions to execute in a short time, the most feasible according to the needs of your business.
+What can we do to both solve our business problem and meet the users' needs?
+Identify and analyse the most important and easy solutions that could be executed in a short timeframe and select the most feasible according to your business needs.

 Combine quadrants 2, 3, 4, and 5 in the following hypothesis statement:

-"We believe that [🚀business outcome] will be achieved if [👤the user] attains [❤benefit] with [📱functionality]."
+"We believe that [🚀business results] will be achieved if [👤the user] manages to [❤️ benefit] from the [📱functionality]."

-Important: Each hypothesis must focus on a single functionality.
+Important: Each hypothesis should focus on a single functionality.

-7. What is the most important thing to learn first?
+7. What is the first and most important thing to learn?

-8. What is the least amount of work we need to do to learn something VERY IMPORTANT?
-(Our favorite part👯♀️!!!)
+8. What is the least amount of work needed to learn something VERY IMPORTANT?
+(Our favourite part !!!! 👯♀️)

-Design experiments to learn as quickly as possible if the riskiest hypothesis is true or false.
+Design experiments to learn as quickly as possible whether the riskiest hypothesis is true or false.

-Use this graph to understand the relationship between the different quadrants with respect to business and users, and the key questions to consider:
+Use this chart to understand the relationship between the different quadrants about the business and users, and the key questions to consider.

 Are you ready for the first iteration with the Lean UX canvas?

-💡 Thinking Phase: Brainstorm possible areas for improvement based on customer feedback, customer research, competitor comparisons, and observation of the product in use.
-Once the key conclusions of each point have been compiled, you will be able to define the problem more clearly and detect the most important areas for improvement to work on.
+Think with your team on potential areas for improvement, base these ideas on evidence (customer feedback, user research, competitor benchmark, usability tests).
+Once the key findings from each point have been compiled, you will be able to define the problem more clearly and spot the most important areas for improvement to work on.